crate/services-docs/docs/reference/billing.md

 Invoicing is handled variously depending on which deployment method you use.
-If you deploy your cluster directly via the CrateDB Cloud Console, you will be invoiced at the email address you provided on {ref}`signing up with CrateDB Cloud. <sign-up>`
+If you deploy your cluster directly via the CrateDB Cloud Console, you will be invoiced at the email address you provided when {ref}`signing up with CrateDB Cloud. <quick-start>`

 If you use one of the marketplace offers, the invoicing is handled by the marketplace provider in question and will be part of your general